-Comparing the results of corridors with VOC>0.60 in the base and horizon model scenarios it is noticeable that many of the same corridors appear in both lists.
-However, EB/WB I-94 between Parma Rd and Airport Rd and EB I-94 between US-127 South and Race Rd that did not have a moderate VOC in the base year are expected to have VOC>0.60 in the horizon year of 2050 with the projected conditions.
+Comparing the results of corridors with VOC>0.60 in the base and horizon model scenarios, it is noticeable that many of the same corridors appear in both lists.
+However, EB/WB I-94 between Parma Rd and Airport Rd and EB I-94 between US-127 South and Race Rd (that did not have a moderate VOC in the base year) are expected to have VOC>0.60 in the horizon year of 2050 with the projected conditions.

-A detailed table of the highest VOC roadway corridors, including the AM and PM Peak periods VOCs, along with maps, for the Horizon Year 2050 with Committed Projects results can be found in Table 9-2 and Figures 9-8 to 9-13.
+A detailed table of the highest VOC roadway corridors, including the AM and PM Peak periods VOCs, can be found in Table 9-2.
+Maps for the Horizon Year 2050 with Committed Projects results are found in Figures 9-8 through 9-13.

-Table 9-2 Horizon Year 2050 Scenario Capacity Limitations
+Table 9-2: Horizon Year 2050 Scenario Capacity Limitations